stickberry/BookMarkIt/README.md

 # BookMarkIt
-An online bookmarker web app under construction.
+An online bookmarker web app.
+Not complete yet.